LACMIP/emu/docs/_documentation/cataloging.md

 **On the *Invert.
 Paleo.* tab...**

-{% include figure image_path="/assets/images/cataloging_example1_2020.jpg" alt="image of example catalogue record with ID tag" caption="Figure mapping fields from the paper ID tag to their EMu counterparts on the *Invert.
-Paleo.* tab of the Catalogue module. **Before cataloging for the first time, right-click the image above to enlarge it in a separate tab or window.** An IP staff member can also print it out for you." %}
+{% include figure image_path="/assets/images/cataloging_example1_2020.jpg" alt="image of example catalogue record with ID tag" caption="**Figure illustrating how the paper ID tag corresponds to various fields in on the *Invert.
+Paleo.* tab of the Catalogue module.** Before cataloging for the first time, right-click the image above to enlarge it in a separate tab or window." %}

  *Step* | *On the Invert.
 Paleo. tab...*
    --- | ---